igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 });
 ```

-☝️ Notice, how explicit `setup` event is required to initilize the interoperability.
+☝️ Notice, how explicit `setup` event is required to initialize the interoperability.
 Usually it would be an `appStarted` event or any other "app's lifecycle" event.

 You can read more about this best-practice [in the "Explicit start of the app" article](/magazine/explicit_start).